THE COMPANIES ORDINANCE, 1984 (Company Limited By Guarantee) ARTICLES OF ASSOCIATION OF PAKISTAN SOFTWARE HOUSES ASSOCIATION FOR IT & IT ES

 The Association shall have a common seal, which shall not be affixed to any instrument or document, except by the authority of a resolution of the Executive committee and in the presence of at least one member of the Association is so affixed in their presence.

 All the property of the Association whether belonging to it or held by it in trust, shall unless otherwise provided by any instrument of trust vest in the Association and in case of any Bill, Note, negotiable Instrument of whatsoever nature, Agreement Bond, Indemnity Debentures and generally any other deed or document of whatsoever nature, the same shall be deemed to have been duly executed, accepted admitted, endorsed and completed on behalf of the Association if signed by the Chairman and General Secretary or in their absence by any two or more members appointed for the purpose by the Executive Committee.
-Books and inspection

 The Account books and other documents shall be kept at the headquarters of the Association and shall be open to inspection by members of the Executive Committee and members of the Association, at such time or times during the day and to such extent as the Association in General Meeting may from time to time determine.
-The Executive Committee, and the Chairman shall, in respect of Executive Committee, have the right to refuse inspections of any documents which at the time, in its/his opinion, it likely to prejudice the interests of the Association.
+The Executive Committee and the Chairman shall, in respect of Executive Committee, have the right to refuse inspections of any documents which at the time, in its/his opinion, is likely to prejudice the interests of the Association.
 Reasons for such refusal shall be given in writing and the aggrieved party may appeal to the General Body concerned on the subject and decision of that body shall be final.
-Amendment to resolutions

-The Executive Committee shall keep or cause to be kept records and proper books of accounts in which shall entered full, true and complete accounts of the affairs and transactions of the Association which will include inter alia the following:
+The Executive Committee shall keep or cause to be kept records and proper books of accounts in which shall enter full, true and complete accounts of the affairs and transactions of the Association which will include inter alia the following:

 - Register of members correctly showing their addresses (including names of their representatives).

 - A register of members of the Executive Committee from time to time showing the names, addresses and occupation of members.